Crowdfunding the ClimateHope Media Project

-To imagine what a ClimateHope Media Project could do, let’s look back at how information and insights spread and spurred the global recognition of the need to switch from fossil fuels to renewables ASAP.
+To image what a ClimateHope Media Project could do, we looked back at how information and insights spread and spurred the global recognition of the need to switch from fossil fuels to renewables ASAP.

 In 2011, the UK organization Carbon Tracker released the Unburnable Carbon research report.
 It didn’t make waves broadly.
 But a year later, Bill McKibben’s eye-opening article in Rolling Stone, Global Warming’s Terrifying New Math, jolted climate activists and investors.
 His allies joined in to promote divestment and make memes of Keep It In the Ground and Fossil Fuel Resistance.
 In 2017 that led to our worldwide Fossil Free movement.

-At a critical point for climate action evolving toward Climate Restoration, this effort could gain our editorial partner significant visibility and influence on the momentous changes we need.
+At a critical point for climate action evolving toward Climate Restoration, we’ve enlisted Grist as ou editorial partner, hoping that our goals and our media platform will gain significant visibility and influence on the momentous changes we need.